JiaenSuen/VisionLab/ImageClassification/VisionClassifierArchitecturesInPractice/README.md

 * CSPNet : A New Backbone that can Enhance Learning Capability of CNN [Nov 2019]
 * EfficientNetV2 : Smaller Models and Faster Training [Apr 2021]
 * RegNet : Self-Regulated Network for Image Classification [Jan 2021]
+* MobileNetV3 : Searching for MobileNetV3 [May 2019]